wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2023-08-03-funktal-devices-state.md

 It still means that this state should remain on the stack, and if there are several event handlers each with their own state, either that means juggling those states or creating an overall state for all event handlers in the program and passing that around.
 Either way that would mean additional code for accessing the state.

 Because each instance of a type is immutable, this approach also means that every update of the state requires to construct a new type.
 (And in practice we'll have to delete the old one, otherwise we'd run out of memory very quickly.
-But Funktal does not have managed memory yet.)
+But Funktal does not have managed memory yet.
+Yet another story.)
 Constructing types is expensive (and deletion even more so).

 ### Making state mutable

 For all these reasons, I decided to add mutable state to Funktal.
-It is very simple: in using a special block called `state` we define a singleton instance of the type used for the state:
+It is very simple: in a special block called `state` we define a singleton instance of the type used for the state:

     types {
         RGB = Int Int Int MkRGB